The Brass Tacks: What is ReviewsTalk.com?

 Bringing a claim against the website where the offending content is posted could open you up to a counterclaim and expensive defense costs.
 Consulting an experienced defamation removal attorney is important for determining which parties you can file a lawsuit against and how to find them.
 Although malicious users hide behind the anonymity of the Internet, there is still a chance of tracking them down and holding them liable.

 If your business has been defamed on ReviewsTalk, there is also a chance that your Google My Business profile has been defamed as well.
 For further information on identifying, responding to, reporting, and removing fake online reviews, we recommend checking out our article detailing how to remove Google reviews.

 Locating Internet trolls and other malicious posters can take time and know-how, therefore, trying to do so by yourself could be futile, resulting in further stress and frustration.
-Aaron and his team at Minc, LLC have handled countless defamation removal cases, and know the proper and most effective channels of recourse when contacting and finding the offending parties.
-Reach out today by calling Aaron and his team at (216) 373-7706, or schedule an online appointment by filling out our online contact form.
+The attorneys at Minc Law have handled countless defamation removal cases, and know the proper and most effective channels of recourse when contacting and finding the offending parties.
+Reach out today by calling our team at (216) 373-7706, or schedule an online appointment by filling out our online contact form.

 Defamation Law Fact: Section 230 of The Communications Decency Act of 1996 (CDA) is the primary source of legislation governing online service providers who publish user-generated content, affirming their legal immunity in cases where they aren’t the original publishers or creators of objectionable content.

 Consequences of Failing to Remove Defamatory Reviews From ReviewsTalk.com

 Defamatory and malicious reviews that are left unremoved on ReviewsTalk.com stand to negatively impact you or your business’s reputation, and follow you for years to come.
 Not only can false reviews have a significant financial impact on you or your business, but they can also bring about emotional distress and other non-economic damages.